alexshadley/ketchup/README.md

 \q
 ```

-Also go into database.py and change the username to your own.
-This part sucks but not a big priority rn.

 ### Testing Locally

 This command will run the frontend and backend at the same time, putting the logs for both in your console: